Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 Directed by Denis Villeneuve, Prisoners is a thriller about a desperate father crossing all the lines to protect his family.
 It’s an intense experience where the suspense never lets up.
 Prisoners is an excellent puzzle that unravels slowly to reveal its depth.
 All these parts add up to a gut-wrenching story that would stay with you for a long time.
 If you are on this page, it most likely means that you have already watched it and are looking for some other films like Prisoners.
 Let's take a look.

-I would say that’s it more of a horror movie than a thriller.
+I would say that’s it more of a horror film than a thriller.
 The mood is set right from the beginning.
 It's intense and dark, sucking us all in from the very first moment.

 Starring Gwyneth Paltrow, Morgan Freeman and Brad Pitt, Se7en is by far one of the most well-written and inventive films to ever come out.
 The pair of Brad Pitt and Freeman is the best cop pair ever.
 Brad had a rare chance to play more than a pretty boy, and he did it with perfection.